 (Question, that the new clause be added to the Bill, put and agreed to)

-The Temporary Deputy Chairman (Hon.
-Christopher Omulele): Mover.
 Hon.
 Silas Tiren (Moiben, JP): Hon.
 Temporary Deputy Chairman, I beg to move:

-Licenses issued by county governments THAT, the Bill be amended by inserting the following new Clauses immediately after Clause 26-
+THAT, the Bill be amended by inserting the following new Clauses immediately after Clause 26-